mudita/MuditaOS/harmony_changelog.md

 * Added extended information to crashdump filename
 * Added extended information to log filename
 * Added Harmony version information in about section
+* Added system shutdown if there is no user activity for 180 seconds on the language selection screen

 ### Changed / Improved

 * Information about device memory is now sent to MC in floating points numbers
 * General improvement in Eink display and error handling
 * Changed the "Turn off Harmony" popup display time to 10 seconds
+* The default year has been updated to 2023

 ## [2.0.0 2023-06-29]